 As any true New Mexican will tell you, there’s hot chile and then there’s Hatch chile, and boy is it worth celebrating!
 This annual harvest festival in the “Chile Capital of the World” includes chile roasting, food and craft vendors, fun for the kids, a carnival, and entertainment provided by local businesses.
-The Hatch Chile Festival, held annually in Hatch, New Mexico, celebrates its 50th year on Labor Day weekend, September 3 & 4, 2022.
+The Hatch Chile Festival, held annually in Hatch, New Mexico, celebrates all things chile on Labor Day weekend, September 1 – 3, 2023.

 More than just a showcase for bountiful scorching peppers, the festival is an opportunity for the village of Hatch to strut its stuff with the rest of the state.
 It does so through business-sponsored events, such as a parade on Saturday morning and a beer and wine garden, as well as ongoing watermelon, chile and ice cream eating contests, cornhole tournaments, and chile toss contests.
 Of course, you’ll also want to be present when the new Chile Queen is crowned!